 You can now save and add your form to a post or page.
 From now on when a user submits this form it will automatically store their IP address as the hidden field and you can view it in your form entries.

 5. Track Logged in User Data in WordPress Forms

-Another common scenario is when you want to associate a form entry to real users on your website.
+Another common scenario is when you want to associate a form entry with real users on your website.
 This comes in handy if you are running a survey on a membership website.

-The Smart Tags feature in WPForms allow you to automatically add logged in user data to your form.
-This includes, user ID, user name, business email address, and more.
+The Smart Tags feature in WPForms allows you to automatically add logged-in user data to your form.
+This includes the user ID, user name, business email address, and more.

 This data can also be helpful in streamlining your customer support workflows, so your team has user insights without asking the user to fill it out the same information every time.

 6. Track Form Page or Post in WordPress